School denounced for plans to fly Black Lives Matter flag

 "I don't see myself as being a bigot or prejudiced but I just don't think that Black Lives Matter is a national organization to look up [to]," Terenzini said.

-The Montpelier school board unanimously approved a request by the school's Racial Justice Alliance to fly the flag in February, which is Black History Month.
+The Montpelier school board unanimously approved a request by the school's Racial Justice Alliance to fly the flag every school day in February, which is Black History Month.
 Superintendent Brian Ricca told the station the board's decision was part of a larger campaign to promote social justice causes.

 "This is integral to other meaningful and purposeful work around equity that is happening in Montpelier Public Schools," Ricca said.
 "This is not a singular event."